 - Aftership – Track all your shipments in one place

 If you prefer native apps from Shopify, their team has developed around 15-20 apps that you can use.
-They are all optional, free and can be used to add an extra layer of functionality to the store. (source)
+They are all, free and can be used to add an extra layer of functionality to the store.

 Shopify Payments: Accept Online Payments Easily

-If you are using 3rd party payment gateway, you will be charged a transaction fee of 0.5% – 2%, depending on the plan you subscribed.
+If you are using a 3rd party payment gateway, you will be charged a transaction fee of 0.5% – 2%, depending on the plan you are subscribed to.

 The advantages of Shopify Payments is that you can manage all of your store transactions within the Shopify platform.
-And, it’s easy to setup as the payment system is fully integrated with your store.
+It’s easy to set up as the payment system is fully integrated with your store.

-However, Shopify Payments is only available to stores in the following area:
+However, Shopify Payments is only available to stores in the following areas: